 Provide scarecrow bases and decorating materials.

-Set up a contest area where attendees vote for winners.
+Set up a voting area where attendees choose their favourite.

 Required materials: